 You have noticeable scars

 Acne, skin blemishes, burns, cuts and scrapes can cause scarring, ranging in color from white to red to purple.
-Scars can be raised, thick or deep.
-If your scarring is severe or bothers you, it is time to see a dermatologist.
-A skin specialist can offer procedures and treatment to lighten scars, build up depressed scars, and resect raised scars.
+Scars can be raised, thick or deep in the skin.
+If your scarring is severe or bothers you, it is time to see a dermatologist for treatment options.

 You are experiencing hair loss

-Although it is natural to lose hairs daily, excessive shedding (loss of more than 50 to 100 hairs per day), bald spots and a widening part could be cause for concern and should be evaluated by a medical professional.
-Hair loss can be hereditary but also may result from a lack of nutrients in your diet.
+Hair loss can be hereditary but also result from a lack of nutrients in your diet.
 Hair loss is also common after pregnancy due to hormone fluctuations.
-A dermatologist can determine the cause of the hair loss and offer a solution or treatment.
+A dermatologist can determine the cause of the hair loss and offer a solution or treatment, such as PRP for hair loss.